Program of Study

 Daiju is now a Associate Professor in the School of Economics and Business Administration at Hokkaido University.

 Nicole Ngo: (2013) Nicole received her undergraduate degree from the University of California, Irvine with a B.A. in Economics and a B.S. in Earth and Environmental Science.
 Her focus is in urban air pollution, both indoor and outdoor, and understanding the cost behind strategies for mitigating pollutants.

 For four summers she participated in the Significant Opportunities in Atmospheric Research and Science (SOARS) internship, where she worked at the National Center for Atmospheric Research (NCAR).
 Research at NCAR included examining marine policy and improving understanding of convective clouds through modeling.
 She is also interested in urban issues in growing cities in Sub-Saharan Africa and working with local communities to help resolve these problems.
 Through research and conversations at NCAR and Columbia University, she has a better understanding of the gaps in interdisciplinary work between economics and atmospheric science.
 Ultimately she wants to improve collaboration, as well as her understanding of the balance between these two disciplines in motivating policy, with emphasis on problems of urban air pollution.

-Nicole is now an Assistant Professor at University of Oregon in the Planning, Public Policy, and Management program.
+Nicole is now an Associate Professor at University of Oregon in the Planning, Public Policy, and Management program.

 Anisa Khadem Nwachuku: (2011) Anisa's focus while in the program was on public health.
 She recieved a National Science Foundation IGERT fellow in International Development and Globalization.
 Her research examined the relationship between vulnerability and sustainability particularly as it relates to health equity, resource management and materialism.